mspeculatrix/Zolatron64/ROM_v3/README.md

 The output-nn.txt files in the _output_ folder are the output from Beebasm when the code is assembled.
 Just in case.

 _build_ is just a small Bash script I use to save typing (and remembering) the commands to assemble the code and write it to the EEPROM.
 Documentation is in the script itself.

-_burn_ is a Bash script to write a bin file to the EEPROM.
-I use it to write older bin files.
-You need to be in the ROM directory to run it and it looks in the bin/ directory within that for its files.

-As the source file was starting to get rather long, and I got tired of scrolling, I've now carved out many discrete parts of the code and have put them in include files, in the _include_ directory.
-These are likely to change frequently.